-The idea observed in Ashari et al. (2007) is the DVR usage is addressing the problems of the voltage sags and improvement in the outage while the PV system is absent.
-In Sasitharan et al. (2007) is shown the series injection transformer's architectural design along with its rating.
-There are different researches which have been carried out focusing over the design and control system of the DVR Jowder (2009).
-The on-line type of DVR as it is studied in Han et al. (2007) has been rendered in view of compensation for the system's voltage sag.
-In the case of electrical distribution system, the DVR that has no PV system, is propped up additionally by the energy storage tool that acts as the super capacitor and assists in the power quality improvement as introduced in Omar and Rahim (2012).
-The PV operated DVR has the part of working out the compensation for the system's voltage sag as observed in Al-Mathnani et al. (2007).
-In the above seen DVR models, there exists no customer advantages monetary wise.
-Hence, a PV-DVR model is proposed that gets over the disadvantages of the models above mentioned.
-This technical work has been considered to be the inspiration of this research work.
-The chief goal of this work is the design of a modified converter section shown in Ramasamy and Thangavel (2013).
+The concept illustrated in [6] is DVR usage address issues of voltage sags and outage improvement in the absence of the PV system.
+In [7] shows the series injection transformer's architectural design and its rating.
+There are several researches that have been conducted that focus on the designing and control system of DVR [8].
+The on-line kind of DVR as discussed in [9] has been offered in lieu of compensating the system's voltage sag.
+In the electrical distribution system, the DVR which does not have the PV system, is additionally propped up by the energy storage tool which is the super capacitor and aids in power quality enhancement as presented in [10].
+The PV operated DVR here plays the role of compensating for the system's voltage sag as presented in [11].
+In the above mentioned DVR models, there are no monetary customer benefits.
+So, proposed a PV-DVR model which overcomes the limitations of the above mentioned models.
+This work has been taken as the motivation of this research work.
+The main objective of this research work is to design a modified converter section presented in [12].

-The conventional PV-DVR block diagram of Ramasamy and Thangavel (2013) is shown in Figure 1.
-In this existing PV_DVR system, two types of converters namely low step up and high step up have been used Mohan et al (2007); Hsieh et al. (2013).
-To control the low step up DC-DC converter, the P&O MPPT algorithm is used Reisi et al. (2013); Femia et al. (2003); Lalili et al. (2011).
+Ramasamy et al (2013) [12] designed a conventional PV-DVR which is shown in Figure 1.
+In this existing PV_DVR system, two types of converters namely low step up and high step up have been used [13, 14].
+To control the low step up DC-DC converter, the P&O MPPT algorithm is used [15, 16, 17].
 Similarly, in order to control the high step up DC-DC converter, outer voltage control based closed loop system is used.
 These two conversions results in high conversion loss as two converters are used in the existing system.
 The battery presented in this existing system charges through low step up converter where as the discharging operation takes place through high step up converter.
 Thus, two converters are used in this existing system.
 Moreover, a charging controller has also been used to state of charge (SOC) of the battery as shown in Figure 1.
 Three controlling techniques are used.
 The battery charger controller with two bypasses switches R_1 and R_2 has been used in the existing system.
 Considering a scenario, wherein the battery gets fully charged, the excess voltage from the PV array may not be utilized by the battery which results in wastage of power.
 Thus, in the existing system, the efficiency gets reduced with increased control complexity.
 On the other hand, the cost and system size also gets increased.